Skip to main content

 Impacts in Nearby Neighborhoods: The District is committed to proactive, transparent communication about impacts, detours, noise, and construction schedules.
 Construction impacts may include noise, equipment staging, increased truck traffic, and temporary lane/road and trail closures.
 The District will work to minimize construction impacts as much as possible, provide traffic control, maintain property access, keep trails open whenever possible, and coordinate in advance with local schools, neighbors and businesses.

-Our team will post updates here in advance of construction, provide door hanger or mailed notices to nearby homes/businesses, and send out notifications on Daupler text messaging (sign up here if you haven't already).
+For outages closures and signifiant updates we may post door hangers, mail notices to nearby homes/businesses,or send out notifications on our Daupler text messaging service! (sign up here if you haven't already).
 The District appreciates your patience as we work on these necessary upgrades and will work to minimize disruption however possible.
 All the stations and pipelines should be finished by the end of 2027, prepared to serve our community for decades to come.

 Q: Why can’t equipment be stored out of sight?